jqpoon/CTF-writeups/huxtheflag-2021/blow_out_flames/README.md

 Hohoho!
 Hello, Joe!
 ```

-Keep in mind these strings.
+Keep in mind the sequence of these strings.

 ---
 ## Static Analysis